 Song of the Deep is a really magical experience for players though a bit basic at times never really expanding on its concept too much.
 Not to say I didn't have a great time, there just could have been more to it.
 The world is lovely filled with a variety of environments and unique creatures to come across.
 I also liked the tale along with the way it was told since it added a bit of wonder.
 It's not particularly challenging either so you'll mostly just move through it and there's the option to replay areas with your new gear to unlock more secrets, I'm just not a fan of doing so.

-Review Done on Song of the Deep for Xbox One
+Song of the Deep Review on Xbox One

 Review Code Provided by Insomniac Games